kuzzleio/kuzzle/doc/2/guides/getting-started/subscribe-realtime-notifications/index.md

 Koncorde is part of the Realtime Engine and handles subscription filters.
 :::

-Now we can subscribe again with a filter:
+We can now subscribe with a filter.

+If you still have the previous subscription active in a terminal, cancel it and subscribe again.

 ```bash
 kourou realtime:subscribe nyc-open-data yellow-taxi '{